Regular Events Diary (Hoping to resume as soon as possible.)

 Look In, Linger and Lunch

-On Tuesdays, LING Lunches are available at Kitty’s, just across the road from the Town Hall at £6 a head for a choice of two delicious soups, breads or scones and a choice of sweets or cakes, provided by JAX of ‘Fabby Cakes’.
+On Tuesdays, LING Lunches are available here at the town hall at £6 a head for a choice of two delicious soups, breads or scones and a choice of sweets or cakes, provided by JAX of ‘Fabby Cakes’.
 Coffee and biscuits are also an option, as an alternative to a lunch, at £1.50 a head.
 Since opening in May 2016, this has been a great success.
 Some people are regulars; others are just passing through and pop in to have a chat over lunch.
 It’s open to anyone to drop in, no need to book.
 All ages are welcome (there’s even a high chair available) whether locals or visitors to the area.
 A friendly welcome awaits and a chance to chat with old friends or meet new people.

 The times fit in well with the buses to and from Carsphairn, Dalry and Balmaclellan, but if other transport is needed, please contact us.